MrZackrox/AAD116/Design-Journal.md

 This week we were off as one of my lectures was running a design conference called Break.
 If you want to find out about the talks at the conference [AAD115](!https://github.com/MrZackrox/AAD115/blob/master/Design-Journal.md) is were I have wrote about all that.

 As we were off this week, we used it as a catch up week.
-We had to go to the talk one day of the week but the rest we were off allowed
+We had to go to the talk one day of the week but the rest we were off to do what we please.

 Week 9